Computing fusion rules for spherical G-extensions of fusion categories: Recovering fusion rules from the Lagrangian algebra

 \section{Recovering fusion rules from the Lagrangian algebra}

 In this section, we will explain how the fusion rules of a fusion category can be derived from a pair of algebraic operations on the vector space $\End_{\cZ(\cC)}(I(\mathbbm{1}))$.
 We use these results together with the facts we've assembled about equivariantizations to describe the fusion rules for extensions.
 Our conventions for half-braidings and spherical structures follow \cite{Mg2003}, \cite{Mg2003II}.
-We use the graphical calculus for spherical fusion categories freely.
+We make extensive use the graphical calculus for spherical fusion categories.
+We use the ``optimistic" convention, so that our diagrams are read bottom to top.

 We refer the reader to \cite{FuRuSc2002} for definitions concerning algebras in tensor categories and their various adjectives.
-We warn the reader that following \cite{EtGeNiOs2015} we use the word \textit{connected} to mean $\dim(\cC(\tu, A))=1$, whereas in many references (including \cite{FuRuSc2002}) the word \textit{haploid} is used.
+We warn the reader that following \cite{EtGeNiOs2015} we use the word \textit{connected} to mean $\dimCC\cC(\tu, A)=1$, whereas in many references (including \cite{FuRuSc2002}) the word \textit{haploid} is used.
 Let $A$ be any commutative, connected special Frobenius algebra in a braided spherical fusion category with $d_{A}\ne 0$, normalized so that